cosminadrianpopescu/azul/README.md

 Make sure the folder from the `prefix` parameter exists.
 Then you can run `c:/Users/johndoe/azul/azul.cmd`.

-I think that this is the only native window terminal multiplexer (not considering tmux or screen or others running under cygwin).
+I think that this is the only native windows terminal multiplexer (not considering tmux or screen or others running under cygwin).

 ### Custom modes